 The RN to BSN Program is designed for registered nurses with an Associate Degree and/or diploma in nursing who desire to return to school to obtain a baccalaureate degree in nursing.
 Refer to the current AUM Undergraduate catalog for admission requirements.
 Upper Division nursing courses build on Lower Division curriculum.
 These requirements consist of courses in the humanities and biophysical and behavioral sciences.

-Applicants must:
+Unconditional Admission Requirements:

-- Achieve full admission to Auburn University at Montgomery - Complete a School of Nursing RN to BSN application - Have a minimum 2.5 GPA on a 4.0 scale - Have a "C" or higher in English Composition II, core math, and no more than six outstanding core courses.
-You must make a grade of "C" or higher in all core courses. - Transfer credit will not be granted for courses in which a grade of "D" or" F" was earned.
-A maximum of
+- Achieve full admission to Auburn University at Montgomery - Complete a School of Nursing RN to BSN application - Have a minimum 2.5 GPA on a 4.0 scale based on core course requirements alone

-37 appropriate semester hours of transfer credit will be awarded after successful completion (minimum grade of "C") of NURS 4110.

-- Advanced placement or CLEP credit in pre-nursing courses is granted according to university policies. - Present evidence of current unencumbered RN license in their current State of practice. - Current health insurance - Computer proficiency The ability to operate a computer and to understand basic computer language, including a functional level of knowledge and skills related to Word, Excel, and PowerPoint; and the ability to navigate the Web, Blackboard and Outlook email
+- Have a "C" or higher in English Composition II, core math, and no more than six outstanding core courses.
+You must make a grade of "C" or higher in all core courses. - Transfer credit will not be granted for courses in which a grade of "D" or F" was earned.
+A maximum of 37 appropriate semester hours of transfer credit will be awarded after successful completion (minimum grade of "C") of NURS 4110. - Advanced placement or CLEP credit in pre-nursing courses is granted according to university policies. - Possess a current unencumbered license as a Registered Nurse - Current health insurance - Have no more than three (3) outstanding pre-requisite courses at the time of application to the program and the following criteria have been met: - A. Completion of either a Literature or a History sequence - B. Completion of the Core Math requirement - C. Completion of English Composition II - D. A grade of C or higher on all prerequisite courses - Computer proficiency The ability to operate a computer and to understand basic computer language, including a functional level of knowledge and skills related to Word, Excel, and PowerPoint; and the ability to navigate the Web, Learning Management System, and Outlook email

+Conditional Admission Requirements:

+- Admission to the University - GPA of 2.0 on a 4.0 scale based on core courses requirements alone - Possess an unencumbered license as a Registered Nurse - Have four (4) or more outstanding pre-requisite courses

+Change of Admission Status:

+Students will be granted an Unconditional Admission status to the RN to BSN program when there are no pre-requisite courses remaining, students have taken and successfully completed two (2) nursing courses and the GPA, based on core requirements is at or above a 2,0 on a 4.0 scale.
+Students are not required to reapply to the program and will be notified when the admission status changes.